WHERE GROWTH BREAKS

 WHERE IT LEAKS

-These are the six seams where value most commonly leaks — and where the diagnostic always starts.
+These five transitions are where value most commonly leaks, and where the diagnostic always starts.

 01